 - Am I communicating directly with the person with whom I am having an issue?

 - Am I resolving issues or am I spreading them through gossip, anger and/or frustration?

 - Am I reflecting on what personal wounds, issues, and tendencies of mine that are contributing to the issue?

 - Am I willing to be an active participant and to work in good faith to clear up issues?

 - Am I projecting on to someone else through my own framework what they are thinking or doing vs. engaging them and asking them to share their thoughts and story?

 - Am I actually trying to live the principles and values of Unitarian Universalism by acting with compassion, respect and a high value of our interdependence?

 - Am I actively listening to what others are saying and not formulating a response or the next comment or question while they are talking?

 - Can I let go of my need to control the situation?

-- Can I graciously leave space for others by letting someone else speak first or by not speaking my mind if the point has been raised or made already?
+- Can I graciously leave space for others by letting someone else speak first, especially those not traditionally centered, or by not speaking my mind if the point has been raised or made already?